jonathan-vella/azure-arc-enabled-sql-server/arc-sql-faq/README.md

 **For physical servers**:
 - Billed for all physical cores of the machine (minimum 4 cores)
 - Physical servers eligible for failover rights are not billable

 **Bill-back charges**:
+- If you enroll after the end-of-support date, you'll receive a **one-time bill-back charge** for the months missed since the start of the current ESU year
+- This ensures coverage is continuous from the ESU year start date

+**Bill-back charges**:
 - If you enroll after the end-of-support date, you'll receive a one-time bill-back charge for the months missed since the start of the current ESU year